Casehero

 Introduction & Case Synopsis – Jibo: A Social Robot for the Home

-Dr. Cynthia Breazeal, Chief Scientist at Jibo, and CEO Steve Chambers and newly-hired VP of Consumer & Development Relations Lynda Smith, are launching the Indiegogo campaign and Jibo 1.0.
-Dr. Breazeal is considered as the inventor of the social robotics field.
+Dr. Cynthia Breazeal, Chief Scientist at Jibo, and CEO Steve Chambers, and newly-hired VP of Consumer & Development Relations Lynda Smith are launching the Indiegogo campaign and Jibo 1.0.
+Dr. Breazeal is considered the inventor of the social robotics field.

-Born in New Mexico, Dr. Breazeal graduated from UCSB, MIT Artificial Intelligence Lab and then done her Ph.D. from MIT in Electrical Engineering and Computer Science.
-She developed Kismet, an anthropomorphic robotic head, largely recognized as the world’s first social robot, as a part of her dissertation (exhibit 1).
+Born in New Mexico, Dr. Breazeal graduated from UCSB, MIT Artificial Intelligence Lab, and then did her Ph.D. from MIT in Electrical Engineering and Computer Science.
+She developed Kismet, an anthropomorphic robotic head, largely recognized as the world’s first social robot, as a part of her dissertation (Exhibit 1).

 She joined the faculty at the MIT Media Lab in 2000 and has published over 100 peer-reviewed articles, wrote the book Designing Sociable Robots, and served on several robotics journal editorial boards.
 In 2009, she turned her attention to launching a start-up that would bring robots into the home.